ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 <br>
 <br>

-By the elbow test, we elected to reduce our data to six principal components.

 <p align="center">
 <b>Principal Component Analysis</b>
 </p>
 <img align="center" src="https://github.com/ansel-z/CX4240-Cancer-Cell-Classfication-Project/blob/master/Figures/Scree_plot.PNG">
 <br>

+By the elbow test, we first elected to reduce our data to six principal components.
+However, when we were not satisfied with our results, later on we also tried training our models on 17 principal components.

 <p align="center">
  <b>3D Scatter Plot of ALL vs. Normal with Top 3 Principal Components</b>